If you are a DJ, you’re in the business of making people happy, allowing them to celebrate and dance to the beats you bring to the dance floor.

 The claims you may face in the event of being held responsible may be very substantial indeed – especially in the event of the accidental death of an audience member of course.
 It is usual for public liability insurance, therefore, to cover claims of at least £1 million and maybe considerably more, depending on the type and nature of the venue and the event concerned.

 Many DJs work alone, effectively in business as a sole trader.
 But it is by no means uncommon for a DJ business to employ one or more others – as “roadies” to help set up and take down the equipment, for instance, or in a backroom capacity to help manage the business.
-Whatever kind of employee you have, however, if there is anyone on your payroll, you have to have employers’ liability insurance.
+Whatever kind of employee you have, however, if there is anyone on your payroll, you are required by law to have employers’ liability insurance.

 This is required by law and is in place to ensure that any employee who is injured or suffers an illness or other medical condition because of working for you, is assured of receiving the compensation to which they are entitled.